Ianokane1/Vim-Vigor/README.md

 ## Introduction

 Welcome to my fifth project.
 This project is an e-commerce store to promote a healthy lifestyle.
 Users will be able to purchase clothes and nutrients from this website.
-This project will use languages and frameworks such as Django, Python, HTML, CSS and JavaScript.
+This project will use languages and frameworks such as Django, Python, HTML, CSS, and JavaScript.

 In this project, I will set up an authentication mechanism and provide access to the site's data for users to purchase a range of products.